Skip to main content

 Contraindications

-• Wilson's disease (absolute; impaired copper excretion)
+• Wilson's disease (absolute; the body cannot excrete copper normally)

-• Pregnancy and breastfeeding
+• Pregnancy and breastfeeding (insufficient safety data)

 Compare with Similar Peptides